Comedy Bang! Bang!: Comedy Bang Bang World

-In 2021, Aukerman tapped Brett Morris, longtime engineer, creative, and senior production manager of Earwolf to help create a new independent platform for the Comedy Bang Bang archive as well as launch new podcasts.
+In 2021, Aukerman tapped Brett Morris, longtime engineer, creative, and senior production manager at Earwolf to help create a new independent platform for the Comedy Bang Bang archive as well as to launch new podcasts.

-On October 1, 2021 they launched Comedy Bang Bang World.
+On October 1, 2021 Aukerman and Morris launched Comedy Bang Bang World.
 The subscription service offers exclusive Discord access, ad-free back episodes of CB!B! as well as live performances, and fan favorite Earwolf podcasts like Affirmation Nation with Bob Ducca, Mike Detective, and Bonanas For Bonanza.
-Premium subscribers also receive new shows like Scott Hasn't Seen, The Andy Daly Podcast Project, CBB-FM, College Town, and We Have To Stop Talkin’ TMNT On CBB.
+Premium subscribers also receive new shows such as Scott Hasn't Seen, The Andy Daly Podcast Project, CBB-FM, College Town, and We Have To Stop Talkin’ TMNT On CBB.

 The rotating feed of CBB Presents, where comedy friends and recurring CBB characters host their own spin-off podcasts, has included Hey Randy (Tim Baltz), WHO ME?
 An Extremely True Crime Podcast with The Batmin (Bobby Moynihan), This Book Changed My Life (Lily Sullivan), Full Throttle with Bob Ducca (Seth Morris), Eat Pray Dunk with Bill Walton (Dan Lippert), Hi(Nes)!
 I’m Prov To Meet You (Will Hines), Entreè PeeE Neur's Entrepreneur Tour (Ego Nwodim), and various one-offs and specials.

-In 2023 Andy Daly took his podcasts to his own Patreon channel, while the CBB World expanded its lineup to include Threedom, The Neighborhood Listen, Womp It Up!, Going Deep, and The Gino Lombardo Show.
+In 2023, Andy Daly took his podcasts to his own Patreon channel, while the CBB World expanded its lineup to include Threedom, The Neighborhood Listen, Womp It Up!, Going Deep, and The Gino Lombardo Show.

 Overview

-Each episode of Comedy Bang!
-Bang! begins with a theme song performed by Reggie Watts, followed by Aukerman reading a listener-submitted catchphrase.
+From 2011 to 2026 each episode of Comedy Bang!
+Bang! began with a theme song performed by Reggie Watts, followed by Aukerman reading a listener-submitted catchphrase.
 This tradition began under the pretense that one will eventually replace the show's original catchphrase, "What's up, hot dog?"
+As of the episode "Pordlandia", released August 24, 2026, Watts's theme song is no longer played, after a Rolling Stone article made abuse allegations against him.

 After introducing himself, Aukerman typically interviews a celebrity guest.
 After each ad break a comedian playing a character enters the show, either as an invited guest or an intruder on the recording.
 The conversations are largely improvised, and characters can recur over multiple episodes, forming long-running story arcs.

 Near the end of each episode, Aukerman will "open up the Plug Bag", allowing the guests to promote their projects.
 This feature has a different listener-submitted theme song each week, as well as a different listener-submitted remix of an annually-improvised Ben Schwartz song.

 While being broadcast as a radio show, the conversation was broken up by comedy songs.
 For the first few months of the program, comedian Doug Benson would regularly call the program and give several "8 Words or Less Movie Reviews".

 The show's earlier years were characterised by a variety of improv-style games, including "Would You Rather?", "Riddle Me This", and "Freestyle Rap Battle".

 Occasionally, guests will present their own features on the show.
 Examples include: